jasonds/jasonds.github.io/_posts/2020-5-5-Office-365-Force-TLS.md

   - Security
 ---

-In order to enforce TLS through Office 365, to and from a particular domain, it is pretty straightforward to do it with connectors.
+In order to enforce TLS to secure e-mail connections in Office 365 to and from a particular domain, you can use connectors.

 By default, Exchange uses opportunistic TLS.